All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Learning you may need a mastectomy to treat your breast cancer can be tough emotionally.
 Although it’s natural to feel overwhelmed, remember that mastectomies are lifesaving.
 At Mercy, we provide the expertise and support you need for the journey ahead.
 And your breast cancer Nurse Navigator will guide you every step of the way.

-Mastectomy is the surgical removal of a breast.
+Mastectomy also referred to as breast removal surgery is the surgical removal of a breast.
 It’s a treatment option for many types of breast cancers, including DCIS (noninvasive), stages I and II (early-stage), stage III (locally advanced), inflammatory and locally recurrent cancers.
 In some cases, preventive (prophylactic) mastectomy is performed for people with a high risk of developing breast cancer in the future.

 Mercy surgeons perform several different types of mastectomy.
 Each type uses specific techniques and removes different breast tissues.
 Your Mercy surgeon personalizes your treatment from among these options, helping you decide on the best approach for your unique situation.

-In this procedure, the entire breast is removed, including the nipple, areola and excess skin to have a smooth surface across the chest wall.
+In a simple mastectomy, the entire breast is removed, including the nipple, areola and excess skin to have a smooth surface across the chest wall.
 Lymph nodes may be removed if they’re located within the tissue taken.
 Muscles beneath the breast aren’t removed.

 Removing both breasts is called a double (bilateral) mastectomy.
 It may be done as part of a breast cancer treatment plan or as a preventive measure for people with high breast cancer risk.

-Your surgeon removes the breast tissue but leaves your skin and nipple intact, checking them first for cancer cells.
-This procedure works best for small, early-stage cancers and preventive mastectomies.
+During a nipple-sparing mastectomy, your surgeon removes the breast tissue but leaves your skin and nipple intact, checking them first for cancer cells.
+This procedure works best for small, early-stage breast cancers and preventive mastectomies.

-Similar to simple mastectomy, this procedure removes the entire breast, including the skin, tissue, areola and nipple.
+Similar to a simple mastectomy, a modified radical mastectomy removes the entire breast, including the skin, tissue, areola and nipple.
 The lymph nodes under your arm are also removed (axillary lymph node dissection).

 This is the most extensive mastectomy surgery.
-Your surgeon removes the entire breast, muscles under the breast and lymph nodes under your arm.
+During a radical mastectomy, your surgeon removes the entire breast, the muscles under the breast and the lymph nodes under your arm.
 It’s rarely performed unless large tumors grow into the chest wall.

 Removing both breasts to reduce high-risk breast cancer is called preventive (prophylactic) mastectomy.
 Most women who choose this procedure carry the BRCA1 or BRCA2 gene mutation or have other factors that greatly increase their breast cancer risk.